pathcl/fireactions/README.md

 - **Customizable**

   Define job labels and customize virtual machine resources to fit Your needs.
-See [Configuration](./docs/user-guide/configuration.md) for more information.

 ## Quickstart

-1. Create and install a GitHub App (see [Creating a GitHub App](https://docs.github.com/en/developers/apps/creating-a-github-app)) with the following permissions:
+Create and install a GitHub App (see [Creating a GitHub App](https://docs.github.com/en/developers/apps/creating-a-github-app)) with the following permissions:

     - Read access to metadata
     - Read and write access to actions and organization self hosted runners

-2. Note down the GitHub App ID and generate a private key, save it to a file on the host machine, e.g. `/root/private-key.pem`.
+Note down the GitHub App ID and generate a private key, save it to a file on the host machine, e.g. `/root/private-key.pem`.

-3. Download and run the installation script:
+Download and run the installation script:

     ```bash
     curl -sSL https://raw.githubusercontent.com/hostinger/fireactions/main/install.sh -o install.sh